OUR NOTABLE COMMERCIAL ARBITRATIONS

 one party does not agree to arbitrate

-Commercial contracts may include provision for how disputes relating to that contract are to be resolved.
+Commercial contracts in Singapore may include provision for how disputes relating to that contract are to be resolved.
 In the absence of stating arbitration as a dispute resolution mechanism, the other party may not always agree to arbitrate.
 When dealing with such reluctant parties, commencing a lawsuit may be more effective in resolving disputes.

 cost of proceedings is more than the arbitration award